json-schema-org/json-schema-org.github.io/specification-links.md

 You can find the latest released draft on the [Specification](/documentation.md) page.
 Older drafts are expired, but may be of historical interest.

+**A note on draft naming and numbering:**
+IETF Internet-Drafts (I-Ds) are named with the editor's name and a sequential number which resets with each new editor.
+Meta-schemas are numbered sequentially.
+Additionally, drafts 00-03 used one document for all three current specs.
+Most people find it easier to remember the sequential meta-schema numbers, so those are used throughout the site.

 * TOC
 {:toc}